protontypes/open-sustainable-technology/README.md

 - [Steel Emissions Reporting Guidance](https://github.com/RMI/steel-guidance) - RMI's steel emissions accounting and data exchange guidance.
 - [carbonr](https://github.com/IDEMSInternational/carbonr) - A package in R to conveniently calculate carbon-equivalent emissions.
 - [Pledge4Future](https://github.com/pledge4future/WePledge) - Allows you to calculate your work related CO2e emissions from heating and electricity consumptions as well as business trips and commuting.
+- [Travel Impact Model](https://github.com/google/travel-impact-model) - Describes the modeling assumptions and input specifications behind the Travel Impact Model (TIM), a state of the art emission estimation model that Google’s Travel Sustainability team has compiled from several external data source.

 ### Carbon Credits and Capture